radical-cybertools/ExTASY/README.md

 ### 2.1.1 Installing CoCo on Stampede

-> **NOTE** : If re-installing/making a fresh installation of coco on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before trying to reinstall.
+> **NOTE** : If re-installing/making a fresh installation of coco on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before installing.

 > You can skip this step if you have done this already.